-This guide is a complete reference.
-It covers what the table is, how records are laid out, which attributes a record can carry, the small set of reserved system files at the start of the table, what "Windows cannot recover the master file table" actually means, and how to read $MFT yourself with the parser on this site.
+This is the reference I wish I had when I started.
+It covers what the table is, what a record looks like, which attributes a record can carry, what the reserved system files at the start mean, what the dreaded "Windows cannot recover the master file table" error actually means, and how to read the table yourself.

-Each row of that table is a record that is exactly 1,024 bytes long.
-Each record describes one file or one directory.
-The record holds the file's name, its timestamps, its DOS-style flags, the list of disk clusters where its data lives, security descriptors, and a handful of other attributes — all encoded as a small bag of typed fields.
+Each row of the table is exactly 1,024 bytes and describes one file or one directory.
+Every record holds the name, timestamps, DOS-style flags, security descriptor reference, and either the data itself (small files) or a list of disk clusters where the data lives (large files), all encoded as a sequence of typed attributes.

 How $MFT is laid out on disk

 When NTFS formats a volume it reserves a region called the MFT zone near the start of the partition.
-The boot sector at offset 0 of the volume contains a pointer (the MftStartLcn field) to the first cluster of $MFT.
 The first 16 records of the table are reserved for NTFS metadata files (described below); record 0 is the table's own entry, pointing back at its own clusters.

 $MFT grows by extending into its reserved zone whenever it needs more records.
-If the volume fills up before the zone is exhausted, Windows shrinks the zone to make room for user data, which is why a heavily-fragmented $MFT is a common symptom on aging filesystems.
+If the volume fills up before the zone is exhausted, Windows shrinks the zone to make room for user data, which is why a heavily-fragmented $MFT is common on aging filesystems.
+The table never shrinks.
+Once a slot has been created, it stays in $MFT; deletion only clears the in-use flag.
+That is why old deleted records far above the current high-water mark can survive for years on a lightly-used volume.

-A backup of the first few records lives in a second file, $MFTMirr, usually placed in the middle of the volume.
-If $MFT itself is corrupted, NTFS uses $MFTMirr to bootstrap recovery — this is the mechanism behind the "Windows cannot recover the master file table" error described later.
+A backup of the first records lives in $MFTMirr, placed in the middle of the volume.
+If $MFT itself is unreadable, NTFS uses $MFTMirr to bootstrap recovery.
+See $MFTMirr and when NTFS uses it.

 Anatomy of a FILE record

-Every MFT record begins with the four-byte ASCII signature FILE.
-(Corrupt records use BAAD instead — a deliberate tombstone written by chkdsk.)
-After the signature comes a fixed header, followed by a stream of variable-length attributes.
+Every MFT record begins with the four-byte ASCII signature FILE (46 49 4C 45).
+Corrupt records carry BAAD instead, a tombstone written by chkdsk when it could not repair the record.
+After the signature comes a 56-byte header, then the fixup array, then a stream of typed attributes terminated by 0xFFFFFFFF.

-• Update sequence number (USN) and fixup array — a tiny checksum trick that lets NTFS detect torn writes.
-The last two bytes of every 512-byte block in the record are replaced with the USN; the originals are stashed in the fixup array.
+FILEfor a valid record,BAADfor unrepairable. - Update sequence (fixup) array.
+The torn-write detection trick.
+The last two bytes of every 512-byte block in the record are replaced with a USN; the originals are stashed in this array.
 On read, NTFS verifies the USN and restores the original bytes.

-• Sequence number — incremented every time the record is reused.
-Combined with the record number it forms a 64-bit file reference that uniquely identifies one specific incarnation of a file.
+$LogFilesequence number.
+A pointer into$LogFilefor crash recovery.- Sequence number.
+Incremented every time the record slot is reused.
+Combined with the record number it forms the 64-bit file reference that uniquely identifies one particular incarnation of a file.

-• Base file record reference — non-zero on extension records that belong to a base record elsewhere in the table.
+IN_USE(clear means deleted).
+Bit 1 isDIRECTORY. - Base file record reference.
+Non-zero on extension records that belong to a base record elsewhere in the table.

 File attributes stored in $MFT

-This is the most common search behind the keyword "what file attributes are stored in the master file table".
-The full list of NTFS attribute types, with hex codes:
+This is the canonical list of NTFS attribute types, with hex codes:

 A record always carries at least $STANDARD_INFORMATION, one $FILE_NAME, and one $DATA.
 Everything else is optional and feature-driven.